Showing posts with label Michael Sarrazin. Show all posts

 Debralee Scott as Suzy

 Scott's bit role as a helpful teen (almost all of her dialogue is exposition) cements the film in the 1970s.
 Debralee Scott seemed to be all over the place during the decade, memorable as Louise Lasser's sister in TVs Mary Hartman, Mary Hartman, Donna Pescow's sister on Angie, and as a regular on Welcome Back, Kotter.
-Scott passed away in 2005, but these days she's highly visible on the Buzzr network on several game shows.
+Scott passed away in 2005, but these days, she's highly visible on the Buzzr network, appearing on several game shows.
 Should it ever show up on YouTube, I recommend you catch her in the 1973 TV movie A Summer Without Boys.

 Worst performance is an overcrowded category finds the lovely but tone-deaf Cornelia Sharpe (she sounds as though she learned her dialog phonetically) outpacing both pipe-smoking parapsychologist Paul Hecht (saying his lines and hitting his marks without projecting much through that forest of hair on his face), and the ever-nude Tony Stephano, whose Arrow Collar Man profile is perfect for the era, but whose voice I suspect is dubbed.